Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > This function first takes in the current joint target values.
 Then, it grabs the poses of the `target` and the `targetPlacement` objects, adds them to the newly created message `sourceDestinationMessage`, and calls `Send()` to send this information to the ROS topic `topicName` (defined as `"SourceDestination_input"`).

    > Note: Going from Unity world space to ROS world space requires a conversion.
-Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.
-These conversions are provided via the [ROSGeometry component](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/main/ROSGeometry.md) in the ROS-TCP-Connector package.
+Unity's coordinate space has x Right, y Up, and z Forward (hence "RUF" coordinates); ROS has x Forward, y Left and z Up (hence "FLU").
+So a Unity `(x,y,z)` coordinate is equivalent to the ROS `(z,-x,y)` coordinate.
+These conversions are done by the `To<FLU>` function in the ROS-TCP-Connector package's [ROSGeometry component](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/main/ROSGeometry.md).

 1. Return to the Unity Editor.
 Now that the message contents have been defined and the publisher script added, it needs to be added to the Unity world to run its functionality.